esa-sceva/data-collection/README.md

    - `config_model_type`: a `@property` returning the Pydantic model of the configuration of the scraper
    - `scrape`: a method that scrapes the website and returns the data
    - `post_process`: a method that post-processes the data scraped and returns a list of strings representing the URLs of the files to be downloaded / uploaded to the storage
-5. Enrich the `config/config.json` file with the JSON-formatted configuration of the new scraper.
+5. Create the proper config file with the JSON-formatted configuration of the new scraper.
 Please, pay attention that the key of the JSON object must be the name of the scraper and the value must be the Pydantic model of the configuration.
 Specifically, the JSON object must contain the following
 keys:
    - `bucket_key`: the key of the bucket where the data will be stored